Ajn0r/matilda-illustration/README.md

 - Favicon.io for the favicon
 - Git for version control
 - Github for keeping the files, documents and depolyment of the site
+- Kevin Powell's youtube channel for learning the basic of css flexbox and css grid
+- W3 School
+- Code Institute course material

 ## Media